 Pay transparency: Rationale and implications

-Aligning compensation expectations helps job candidates as well as employers.
-In the short term, compensation alignment ensures neither side is wasting their time conducting interviews and negotiations if their pay expectations are misaligned.
-Over the long term, it can protect against low morale and attrition by helping to ensure that employees are paid similarly to their peers.
+Aligning expectations for compensation helps job candidates as well as employers.
+In the short term, neither side will be wasting their time conducting interviews and negotiations if their pay expectations are misaligned.
+Over the long term, it can protect against low morale and attrition by helping make sure that employees are paid similarly to their peers.

 A company’s approach to pay transparency can also guard against claims of pay discrimination.
 Even at companies that do their best to comply with laws against discrimination, unintentional biases in the hiring process can generate unequal outcomes.
-A growing body of research shows that one reason for these disparate outcomes is that women are often less successful in negotiating higher salaries.
+A growing body of research shows that one reason for these disparate outcomes is that women are less likely to benefit from the traditional negotiation process.
 Racial biases may have similar effects for people of color.
 Limiting negotiations to a published range reduces the opportunity for unequal outcomes.

 The trend toward pay transparency